 Summer is all about getting outside, enjoying some fresh air, and basking in that summer sun.
 It’s hot outside though, and that lake starts to look more and more tempting as the temperatures rise.

-Whether you’d like to swim in a lake that you know of, or you found a secret swimming hole on your vacation, take a moment to consider whether it’s safe to swim in before you jump in.
+Whether you’d like to swim in a lake that you know of, or you found a secret swimming hole on your vacation, take a moment to consider whether it’s safe to swim in the lake water before you jump in.
 These warning signs will make it easy to judge if that lake will be as safe as it is refreshing.

 Is Lake Water Safe to Swim in?